yashmodi9998/ixd5106/README.md

 # ixd5106
-A repo to store files of ixd5106.
+A repo to store files for ixd5106.

 ## Learning Outcome